ai4devop/Java-Prompt-AI/solution5_meta_prompt/README.md

 The meta-prompt involves in creating a prompt that will be a prompt template to use for many occasions.

-## 1️⃣ Use Case 1: Create a Prompt for the Model to Create a Prompt on a Topic
+## 1️⃣ Use Case 1: Create a Prompt on a Topic

 Possible example: